Food additives

 7. Sodium Benzoate

-Purpose: It allows store-bought sodas, pies or jams to be stored longer and without bacteria.
+Purpose: It allows commercial sodas, pies and jams to be kept fresh for longer and without bacteria.

-Danger: The problem is that our body has trouble identifying it because it is 100% artificial, and it causes our blood sugar levels to skyrocket, hence the increased risk of diabetes!
+Danger: The problem is that our body has difficulty identifying it because it is 100% artificial, and it makes our blood sugar skyrocket, hence the increased risk of diabetes!
 Not to mention that in the long term, its consumption can cause liver damage.

 Additives to avoid as much as possible